 - These highlight how varied private foundation + corporate grants can be and how you can target based on your stage, sector, revenue and ownership.

-3. Low-Interest Loans and Microloans for Women Entrepreneurs
+3. Low-Interest Loans and Microloans for Women-Owned Businesses

 Access to capital remains one of the biggest hurdles for women‑led businesses.
 While many articles focus on grants, loans and microloans provide another major pathway, especially for entrepreneurs who may not yet qualify for large bank financing.
 Microloans and low‑interest loans tailored for women‑owned businesses can offer more favorable terms and more flexible criteria.
 For example, the U.S. Small Business Administration (SBA) microloan program is explicitly designed to assist women, minority, low‑income and veteran entrepreneurs.